apache/druid/docs/querying/sql-window-functions.md

 Window functions in Apache Druid produce values based upon the relationship of one row within a window of rows to the other rows within the same window.
 A window is a group of related rows within a result set.
 For example, rows with the same value for a specific dimension.

-The following example returns the rank of each row in ascending order based upon its `delta` value as related to other rows with the same `channel` value.
+The following example groups results with the same `channel` value into windows.
+For each window, the query returns the rank of each row in ascending order based upon its `delta` value.

 ```sql
 SELECT FLOOR(__time TO DAY) AS event_time,